openhab/openhab-addons/bundles/org.openhab.binding.openwebnet/README.md

 The binding supports:

 - both wired BUS/SCS (MyHOME) and wireless setups (MyHOME ZigBee).
 The two networks can be configured simultaneously
-- discovery of BUS/SCS IP gateways and ZigBee USB gateways and devices
+- auto discovery of BUS/SCS IP gateways and devices and auto discovery of ZigBee USB devices
 - commands from openHAB and feedback (events) from BUS/SCS and wireless network

 ![F454 Gateway](doc/F454_gateway.png)